 I also know of so many people who have prayed for me, called me to check on me, did all they could to make me feel better.
 They weren’t even related to me, but they were still there.
 All of them, they deserve all the respect.

 My family friends and their two little beautiful kids have become family to me.
-I’m not sure if it’s the same for them, but for me, they mean so much.
 Throughout the time that they’ve known me, they’ve been an incredible support, brought a smile to my face and made me happy.
 They’ve been there always and that matters.
 I don’t have many words to describe them, but I would definitely say they’re one of my million blessings.
 All the love to them.

 I hope I’ve not missed anyone because it was important for me to talk about it.
 All these people have shown me that there’s a lot of hope in every person around you if only you could look at it.
 They’ve shown me it’s still possible to do so much for someone without asking anything in return.
 I respect each and every one of you from the bottom of my heart.